 • Aspiration (reflux of stomach contents into the respiratory tract).

-• Mechanical trauma is not excluded during catheterization of the veins or bladder, tracheal intubation, the introduction of a probe into the stomach.
+• Mechanical trauma cannot be excluded during catheterization of veins or bladder, tracheal intubation, or insertion of a probe into the stomach.

-The probability of such consequences exists, although it is extremely small (1-2%).
+The likelihood of such consequences exists, although it is extremely small (1-2%).

-Recently, information has appeared that anesthesia can damage the neurons of the child's brain and affect the pace of development of the baby.
+IN Lately Information has emerged that anesthesia can damage the neurons of a child’s brain and affect the rate of development of the baby.

 In particular, it is assumed that anesthesia disrupts the processes of memorizing new information.
-It is difficult for a child to concentrate and learn new material.
+It is difficult for the child to concentrate and learn new material.

-This pattern was suggested after the use of injectable drugs such as Ketamine for intramuscular anesthesia, which is practically not used in pediatric practice today.
-But the validity of such conclusions is still not fully proven.
+This pattern was suggested after the use of injection drugs such as Ketamine for intramuscular anesthesia, which is practically not used in pediatric practice today.
+But the validity of such conclusions still remains unproven.

-Moreover, if there are such changes, they are not lifelong.
-Usually, cognitive abilities are restored within a few days after anesthesia.
+Moreover, if such changes exist, they are not lifelong.
+Cognitive abilities usually recover within a few days after anesthesia.

-Children after anesthesia recover much faster than adults, since metabolic processes are faster and the adaptive capabilities of a young organism are higher than in adulthood.
+Children recover from anesthesia much faster than adults, since metabolic processes occur faster and the adaptive capabilities of a young body are higher than in adults.

-And here much depends not only on the professionalism of the anesthesiologist, but also on the individual characteristics of the child's body.
+And here a lot depends not only on the professionalism of the anesthesiologist, but also on the individual characteristics of the child’s body.

-Young children, that is, up to two years, are at greater risk.
-In children at this age, the nervous system actively matures, and new neural connections are formed in the brain.
+Young children, that is, under two years of age, are at greater risk.
+In children at this age, the nervous system is actively maturing, and new neural connections are being formed in the brain.

-Therefore, operations under anesthesia, if possible, are postponed for a period after 2 years.
+Therefore, operations under anesthesia are, if possible, postponed until after 2 years.

 Myths about anesthesia

-“What if the child does not wake up after the operation?”
+“What if the child doesn’t wake up after the operation?”

-World statistics say that this is extremely rare (1 out of 100,000 operations).
-Moreover, more often such an outcome of the operation is associated not with a reaction to anesthesia, but with the risks of the surgical intervention itself.
+World statistics say that this is extremely rare (1 in 100,000 operations).
+Moreover, more often than not, this outcome of the operation is associated not with the reaction to anesthesia, but with the risks of the surgical intervention itself.

-It is in order to minimize such risks that the patient undergoes a thorough examination during elective operations.
-If any disorders or diseases are detected, the operation is postponed until the complete recovery of the small patient.
+It is in order to minimize such risks that during planned operations the patient undergoes thorough examination.
+If any disorders or diseases are detected, the operation is postponed until the little patient has fully recovered.

 “What if the child feels everything?”

-Firstly, no one calculates the dosage of anesthetics for anesthesia "by eye".
-Everything is calculated based on the individual parameters of a small patient (weight, height).
+Firstly, no one calculates the dosage of anesthetics for anesthesia “by eye”.
+Everything is calculated based on the individual parameters of the small patient (weight, height).

-The pulse, respiratory rate, blood pressure and body temperature of the patient, the level of oxygen / carbon dioxide in the blood (saturation) are tracked.
+They monitor the patient's pulse, respiratory rate, blood pressure and body temperature, oxygen/carbon dioxide levels in the blood (saturation).

-In modern clinics with good operating equipment, even the depth of anesthesia, the degree of relaxation of the patient's skeletal muscles, can be monitored.
-This allows you to accurately track the minimum deviations in the child's condition during the operation.
+In modern clinics with good operating equipment, it is possible to monitor even the depth of anesthesia and the degree of relaxation of the patient’s skeletal muscles.
+This allows you to high accuracy monitor minimal deviations in the child’s condition during surgery.

 “Mask anesthesia is an outdated technique.
-A safer form of anesthesia intravenous "
+A safer type of intravenous anesthesia"

-Most operations (more than 50%) in pediatric practice are performed using inhalation (hardware-mask) anesthesia.
+Most operations (more than 50%) in pediatric practice are performed using inhalation (mask) anesthesia.

-This type of anesthesia eliminates the need for the use of potent drugs and their complex combinations, unlike intravenous anesthesia.
+This type of anesthesia eliminates the need to use potent drugs and their complex combinations, unlike intravenous anesthesia.

-At the same time, inhalation anesthesia gives the anesthesiologist more room for maneuver and allows better management and control of the depth of anesthesia.
+At the same time, inhalation anesthesia gives the anesthesiologist greater opportunity for maneuver and allows better management and control of the depth of anesthesia.

-In any case, regardless of the reasons for which the operation with anesthesia is indicated for the child, anesthesia is a necessity.
+In any case, regardless of the reasons for which a child is indicated for surgery with anesthesia, anesthesia is a necessity.

-This is a savior, an assistant who will allow you to get rid of the disease in a painless way.
+This is a savior, an assistant who will help you get rid of the disease in a painless way.

-Indeed, even with minimal intervention under local anesthesia, when the child sees everything, but does not feel, the psyche of not every child can withstand this “spectacle”.
+After all, even with minimal intervention under local anesthesia, when the child sees everything but does not feel, not every child’s psyche can withstand this “spectacle.”

-Anesthesia allows the treatment of non-contact and low-contact children.
-Provides comfortable conditions for the patient and the doctor, reduces the time of treatment and improves its quality.
+Anesthesia allows treatment of non-contact and low-contact children.
+Provides comfortable conditions for the patient and the doctor, reduces treatment time and improves its quality.

 Moreover, not in all cases we have the opportunity to wait, even if the child is small.

-The use of general anesthesia is accompanied by side reactions - impaired breathing, blood circulation, and the functioning of the nervous system.
-Anesthesia during caesarean section can also cause long-term consequences - attention deficit hyperactivity disorder in a child.
-Prevention requires a complete examination (with planned intervention), taking into account possible risk factors.
+The use of general anesthesia is accompanied by adverse reactions - impaired breathing, circulation, work nervous system.
+Anesthesia during cesarean section can also cause long-term consequences - attention deficit hyperactivity disorder in the child.
+Prevention requires a full examination (with planned intervention), recording possible factors risk.
 Read more about them in this article.

 Read in this article